LalithaPriya/SDE_Concepts/Multithreading.md

 program into two or more threads to make the execution of the program fast and easy.

+- Threads share same memory space, which means a thread can access memory from other's thread memory.
+Processes normally can not.
+- Resources.
+Resources (memory, handles, sockets, etc) are release at process termination, not thread termination.

 | Aspect                             | Multithreading                                          | Multiprocessing                                         |
 |------------------------------------|--------------------------------------------------------|----------------------------------------------------------|
 | **Memory Sharing**                 | Threads share the same memory space.                   | Processes have independent memory spaces.                 |